CoasterCrook/FlappyDuck/README.md

 # FlappyDuck
- Flappy Bird Recreation using C#
+ Flappy Bird Recreation using C# :)

+ ## How To play
+ Here is the link to the game on Simmer.io! https://simmer.io/@CoasterCrook/flappybord